 Trainees choose to specialise in one of the following areas

 The qualifications linked to each traineeship do not require attendance at college, as a portfolio of evidence is gathered whilst carrying out the practical work.
-They are accredited by the University of the Highlands and Islands or a similar industry recognised organisations.
+They are accredited by the University of the Highlands and Islands or similarly industry recognised organisations.

-The training is mostly based at Dundreggan, the Trees for Life estate in Glenmoriston.
-There are also opportunities for trainees to go on external placements with partner organisations such as the RSPB and Scottish National Heritage, giving them the chance to broaden their experiences whilst also forming links with potential employers.
+The training is mostly based at Dundreggan, the Trees for Life estate near Loch Ness.
+There are also opportunities for trainees to go on external placements with partner organisations such as the RSPB or one of many community woodland organisations, giving them the chance to broaden their experiences whilst also forming links with potential employers.

 This project is made possible through funding provided by The National Lottery Heritage Fund “Skills for the Future” programme, which helps organisations deliver fully funded placements to meet skills shortages and diversify the workforce in the heritage sector.
 With these objectives in mind we encourage applications from young local people, women who favour roles which have historically had a gender imbalance towards men and individuals who hope to make a career change later in life.
 These groups have been identified as being poorly represented in the Scottish nature conservation workforce at the moment.

 Recruitment for the project starts in the spring of each year, with 5 trainees starting their training in July 2018, 2019, and 2020.
 Applications for the next available trainee positions will open in March 2020.